rarepress/nebulus/docs/README.md

 nebulus.push(<cid>)
 ```

-Triggers an "upload" event when the file is successfully replicated to IPFS gateways
+Triggers a "push" event when the file is successfully replicated to IPFS gateways

 ```javascript
 await nebulus.connect()